 The irAE profile of ipilimumab in combination with BRAF inhibitors may vary with different drugs.
 In a separate phase I study, dabrafenib was combined with ipilimumab, and no significant safety concerns with this doublet combination were observed in a preliminary report .

-Additional studies combining targeted agents with immune checkpoint-blocking antibodies are continuing.
+Additional studies combining targeted agents with immune checkpoint-blocking antibodies, mainly anti-PD-1 or anti-PD-L1 agents, are continuing.
 Establishing the optimal dose and schedule will be critical to the safety and possible efficacy of combinatorial approaches if this approach is to be useful clinically.
-Combinations of targeted agents with PD-1 and/or PD1-L1 antibodies may show a more favorable side effect profile than combinations with ipilimumab.
+Combinations of targeted agents with PD-1 and/or PD-L1 antibodies are showing a more favorable side effect profile than combinations with ipilimumab.
 The first reported data on the combination of an anti-PD-1/anti-PD-L1 antibody were reported at the American Society of Clinical Oncology (ASCO) 2015 annual meeting .
-The PD-L1 antibody, durvalumab, was safely combined with both dabrafenib and with dabrafenib plus trametinib.
-The efficacy of this combination strategy requires further exploration.
+The PD-L1 antibody durvalumab was safely combined with both dabrafenib and with dabrafenib plus trametinib.
+Many additional combinations, including vemurafenib, cobimetinib, and atezolizumab as well as dabrafenib, trametinib, and pembrolizumab , have been explored and are generally believed to be tolerable.

 The combination of GM-CSF and ipilimumab 10 mg/kg was assessed in patients with advanced melanoma in a phase II randomized study (ipilimumab 10 mg/kg plus GM-CSF versus ipilimumab 10 mg/kg alone).
 Interim results indicated the combination prolonged survival and was associated with fewer irAEs than ipilimumab 10 mg/kg alone .
 The extent to which this decrease in toxicity contributed to an improved overall survival is unclear.
 It is unknown whether GM-CSF results in similar effects in patients treated with the approved dose of ipilimumab (3 mg/kg).